pylint-dev/astroid/doc/inference.rst

 How does it work ?
 ------------------

-The magic is handled by :meth:`NodeNG.infer` method.
+The magic is handled by :meth:`~astroid.nodes.NodeNG.infer` method.
 *astroid* usually provides inference support for various Python primitives, such as protocols and statements, but it can also be enriched via `inference transforms`.

-In both cases the :meth:`infer` must return a *generator* which iterates through the various *values* the node could take.
+In both cases the :meth:`~astroid.nodes.NodeNG.infer` must return a *generator* which iterates through the various *values* the node could take.

-In some case the value yielded will not be a node found in the AST of the node but an instance of a special inference class such as :obj:`Uninferable`, or :class:`Instance`.
+In some case the value yielded will not be a node found in the AST of the node but an instance of a special inference class such as :obj:`~astroid.Uninferable`, or :class:`~astroid.Instance`.

-Namely, the special singleton :obj:`Uninferable` is yielded when the inference reaches a point where it can't follow the code and is so unable to guess a value; and instances of the :class:`Instance` class are yielded when the current node is inferred to be an instance of some known class.
+Namely, the special singleton :obj:`~astroid.Uninferable` is yielded when the inference reaches a point where it can't follow the code and is so unable to guess a value; and instances of the :class:`~astroid.Instance` class are yielded when the current node is inferred to be an instance of some known class.